 • Ten-Koh is a technology demonstration minisatellite (220 kg) of the Kyushu Institute of Technology, Japan.
 The satellite is to observe LEO environments (magnetosphere observation) and the primary purpose is to provide valuable data for the future development of satellites or operations.

 KHCS (KhalifaSat Camera System)

 The KHCS (KhalifaSat Camera System) is the main payload of the satellite.
-KHCS utilizes the same camera structure as DubaiSat-2's payload HiRAIS (High Resolution Advanced Imaging System), while improving the payload electronics.
+KHCS utilizes the same camera structure as DubaiSat-2's payload HiRAIS (High-Resolution Advanced Imaging System) while improving the payload electronics.
 KHCS consists of three main subsystems: EOS (Electro-Optical Subsystem), SSR (Solid State Recorder), and ITU (Image Transmission Unit).

-EOS in turn is comprised of a telescope (Figure 3) for the collection & focusing of incident radiation, FPA (Focal Plane Assembly) for conversion of radiation into video signals, SPM (Signal Processing Module) for processing & digitization of video signals, and ACM (Auxiliary Camera Module) for power conditioning & distribution for FPA and SPM.
+EOS in turn is comprised of a telescope (Figure 3) for the collection & focusing of incident radiation, FPA (Focal Plane Assembly) for the conversion of radiation into video signals, SPM (Signal Processing Module) for processing & digitization of video signals, and ACM (Auxiliary Camera Module) for power conditioning & distribution for FPA and SPM.
 The FPA is integrated with the telescope while the ACM and the SPM are located in the payload deck of the KHCS bus.

 The objective is to provide high-resolution imagery using a CCD detector with a TDI (Time Delay Integration) function to capture reflected radiation from Earth's surface at high speed.
 12)